bxm156/django-meetup/less/setup.md

 ```

 #### settings.py
-Add 'compressor' to your listed of installed applications
+Add `compressor` to your listed of installed applications

 ```python
 INSTALLED_APPS = (